gitkraken/gitlens-docs/gitlens/GL-Agents.md

 ## Resolve Conflicts in the Commit Graph

 Conflict resolution workflows extend directly into the Commit Graph.
-You can resolve merge conflicts from Commit Graph WIP rows or the Interactive Rebase editor.
+You can resolve merge conflicts from Commit Graph Working Changes rows or the Interactive Rebase editor.
 Conflict states appear inline inside the details panel.

 ---